Code Inspection: Field can be made readonly (non-private accessibility)

 Person class, initialized only via the constructor, but with publicly available fields.
 You go ahead and implement the following:

-Age fields are only being assigned in the constructor and offers to create an additional safeguard — by marking them
+If solution-wide inspection is enabled, JetBrains Rider can detect that the fields are only being assigned in the constructor and offers to create an additional safeguard: by marking them

 readonly, we get to ensure that neither this class nor its users will inadvertently assign new values to these fields.

 For the solution-wide inspection to work, you need to enable at least one of the following: